-Current Account in South Africa averaged -31794.44 ZAR Million from 1960 until 2019, reaching an all time high of 69700 ZAR Million in the fourth quarter of 2002 and a record low of -246452 ZAR Million in the third quarter of 2013.
-This page provides the latest reported value for - South Africa Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: South African Reserve Bank
+Current Account in South Africa averaged -31532.80 ZAR Million from 1960 until 2020, reaching an all time high of 69700 ZAR Million in the first quarter of 2020 and a record low of -246452 ZAR Million in the third quarter of 2013.
+This page provides the latest reported value for - South Africa Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+South Africa Current Account - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: South African Reserve Bank

 Current Account in South Africa is expected to be -170000.00 ZAR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in South Africa to stand at -120000.00 in 12 months time.
-In the long-term, the South Africa Current Account is projected to trend around -125000.00 ZAR Million in 2021 and -140000.00 ZAR Million in 2022, according to our econometric models.
+Looking forward, we estimate Current Account in South Africa to stand at -210000.00 in 12 months time.
+In the long-term, the South Africa Current Account is projected to trend around -145000.00 ZAR Million in 2021 and -160000.00 ZAR Million in 2022, according to our econometric models.